concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Use-cases.markdown

 1. The UI shows the Rules and cancellation policy.
 The Business traveler accepts the policies by checking the 'I agree ...' button and clicking Continue

-1. The UI shows the trip cancellation page where confirmation and cancellation numbers can be found.  <The Business traveler closes the pop-up and is now on the Trip page> -- check if the confirmation page is a pop-up and after closing where does the user end up?
+1. The UI shows the trip cancellation page where confirmation and cancellation numbers can be found.
+The Business traveler closes the pop-up.

 ## Search criteria